Prosecution shows video of Pistorius at shooting range

 Only those in the courtroom can see Pistorius because he has chosen not to testify on camera.
 His testimony can be heard on an audio feed.

-The defense team will call 14 to 17 witnesses, Roux said as he opened his case.
 The trial is scheduled to continue until the middle of May.

 Judge Thokozile Masipa will decide the verdict in collaboration with two experts called assessors.
 South Africa does not have jury trials.